Humboldt-WI/blog/content/research/seminar/04TopicModels.md

 <script src="https://gist.github.com/panoptikum/c7e3db70799548b1c33e5daab8ddafc3.js"></script>

-let's finally look at the candidate embeddings (vectors) mapped into two dimension:
+let's finally look at the candidate embeddings (vectors) mapped into two dimensions:

 <script src="https://gist.github.com/panoptikum/ca40fcf7c0da73c829ce6b58f9ce161f.js"></script>

+In the graph below every point represents a candidate.
+You can hover over one to get the name of the candidate.
+Parties are drawn as squares and leader of parties as hexagons:

 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~Stipe/122.embed"></iframe>